Darío Silva

 Darío Debray Silva Pereira (born 2 November 1972) is a Uruguayan retired professional footballer who played as a striker.

-After making a name for himself in his country and in Italy with Cagliari, he spent the following seven years of his career in Spain – scoring 48 La Liga goals in 163 games, mostly for Málaga – before moving to England.
-He suffered a serious car accident shortly after leaving Portsmouth, which caused him to lose a leg and effectively end his career.
+After starting his professional career in his country, he moved to Italy with Cagliari where he played for three years before spending the following seven years of his career in Spain – scoring 48 La Liga goals in 163 games, mostly for Málaga – before moving to England.
+He suffered a serious car accident shortly after leaving Portsmouth, which caused him to lose a leg and end his playing career.

-Amongst other tournaments, Silva represented Uruguay at the 2002 World Cup, winning nearly 50 caps.
+Silva represented the Uruguay national team, playing 49 times, including at the 2002 World Cup.

 Club career

 Peñarol and Cagliari

 Born in Treinta y Tres in the namesake department, Silva began his career in 1991 with Defensor Sporting (having been a Boca Juniors player for six hours previous to that), signing shortly after with Montevideo and Primera División powerhouse Peñarol;

 In 1995, aged 22, he switched to Italy and signed with Cagliari Calcio, where he was nicknamed Sa pibinca (Sardinian for nuisance) due to his frenzied attacking style.
 In his last season he helped the club return to Serie A, posting his best individual record with 13 goals; during his three-year spell, he also briefly returned to Peñarol on loan.